SKA-ScienceDataProcessor/delivery-prototypes/README.md

 TODO
 ===

-* Rewrite start to launch using twistd rather than the current config script.
+* Rewrite start to launch using twistd rather than the current script.

-* Support timeouts in case of stager failure.
-Note that additional resiliency might require adding some degree of support for state representation in the stager.
-  It might also be best to do this using [RabbitMQ's delayed messages plugin](https://www.rabbitmq.com/blog/2015/04/16/scheduling-messages-with-rabbitmq/).

 * Ensure that if you have a series of callbacks that a single errback will prevent the callback chain from continuing if there's an error in one of the earlier